USRSE/usrse.github.io/_posts/newsletters/2024-05-28-newsletter.md

 ### **💡Hamlyn Symposium in London: Open-Source Software for Surgical Technologies**

 Open-source software libraries for surgical technologies include areas on computer assisted surgery, medical robotics and medical imaging (e.g. SciKit-Surgery, 3DSlicer, Holohub, MONAI, PLUS, KitwareMedical, and FAST).
-These libraries have shown great progress in the last twenty years due to their rapid innovation and adaption to new technologies, continuous release of open software and datasets for algorithm evaluation, good documentation and educational resources for students, researchers, engineers and clinicians, and parentships between academia and industry.
+These libraries have shown great progress in the last twenty years due to their rapid innovation and adaption to new technologies, continuous release of open software and datasets for algorithm evaluation, good documentation and educational resources for students, researchers, engineers and clinicians, and partnerships between academia and industry.

 Details: [https://www.hamlynsymposium.org/events/open-source-software-for-surgical-technologies-2/](https://www.hamlynsymposium.org/events/open-source-software-for-surgical-technologies-2/)